The expression editor is where you create expressions that are used for making calculations based on the data in the app.

 Select a function from a specific category to insert it into the expression editor.
 You can use functions to generate more complex expressions.
 A small syntax template shows you how each function is used.

-For more information, see Script functions.
+For more information, see Functions in scripts and chart expressions.

 E: Set expressions section